malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Van Gulick, R. (2022).
 Consciousness.
 The Stanford Encyclopedia of Philosophy (Winter 2022 Edition), Edward N. Zalta & Uri Nodelman (eds.), URL = <https://plato.stanford.edu/archives/win2022/entries/consciousness/>.

 * Yablo, S. (2002).
 The Many Problems of Mental Causation (Excerpt).
 In Chalmers, D. (ed.), Philosophy of Mind: Classical and Contemporary Readings.
 Oxford and New York: Oxford University Press, 179-197.

+* Walsh, K. S., McGovern, D. P., Clark, A., & O'Connell, R. G. (2020).
+Evaluating the neurophysiological evidence for predictive processing as a model of perception.
+Annals of the New York Academy of Sciences, 1464(1), 242–268. https://doi.org/10.1111/nyas.14321. ([full text](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7187369/))

 * Wegner, D. M. and Wheatley, T. (1999).
 Apparent mental causation: sources of the experience of will.
 American Psychologist, 54: 480–492.